GENERAL TERMS & CONDITIONS

 THIRD-PARTY BEDROOM RESERVATIONS

-If you have booked a stay via a third-party website such as Booking.com, Airbnb, then please contact them directly in the first instance.
+If you have booked a stay via a third-party website such as Booking.com, Airbnb, and you would like to make a change then please contact them directly in the first instance.

 For the latest UK Government advice, visit: